-Parameter Value Description icmanage n/a If <rm dir="" install="">\bin is not specified in your PATH environment variable, you must navigate to the <rm dir="" install="">\bin directory.</rm></rm> -location n/a Oracle database instance name (connection stream). -project n/a Name of the project to be backed up.

-Parameter Value Description -password n/a Password that is used for the project, not the Dimensions RM user account password. -buffer (optional) 1 to 100 Size of the buffer, as a positive integer.
-This is the amount of temporary space needed to complete the Oracle import/ export command.
+Parameter Description icmanage If <rm dir="" install="">\bin is not specified in your PATH environment variable, you must navigate to the <rm dir="" install="">\bin directory.</rm></rm> -location Oracle database instance name (connection stream). -project Name of the project to be backed up. -password Password that is used for the project, not the Dimensions RM user account password. -buffer (optional) Valid values: 1100 Size of the buffer, as a positive integer.
+This is the amount of temporary space needed to complete the Oracle import/export command.
 For example, -buffer 65 reserves 65 MB of buffer space.
-The buffer size can be a maximum of 100 MB, and the default is 50 MB. -dumpfile n/a Name and location of the backup file.
+The buffer size can be a maximum of 100 MB, and the default is 50 MB.

+Parameter Description -dumpfile Name and location of the backup file.
 When it is created, the name is appended with a <datetimestamp> and a .dmp extension.
 The timestamp format is DD_MM_YYYY_HH_MI_SS.
 In Legacy Mode, if no path is specified, the file is stored in the Saved Projects folder of the <rm dir="" install=""> directory.
-In non-legacy mode, the location is relative to the Oracle directory path on the server.</rm></datetimestamp> -legacy yes no Yes creates a backup file using the legacy, RM 11.2.1 or older, format.
-No uses the 11.2.2 and newer format. -rmdbausername ICDBA The Oracle user ID for icmanage.
-NOTE Normal (non-legacy) mode only. -rmdbapassword n/a The password of the Oracle user ID for icmanage.
-NOTE Normal (non-legacy) mode only.
+In non-legacy mode, the location is relative to the Oracle directory path on the server.</rm></datetimestamp> -legacy Valid values: yes, no Yes creates a backup file using the legacy, RM 11.2.1 or older, format.
+No uses the 11.2.2 and newer format. -rmdbausername Valid value: ICDBA The Oracle user ID for icmanage. -rmdbapassword The password of the Oracle user ID for icmanage. -encrypt Valid values: yes, no Specify Yes when using encrypted passwords.
+Specify No or do not use the -encrypt option when using passwords which are not encrypted.